Trademark Classes: The Ultimate Guide

 CLASS 6: METAL GOODS

-• This class generally covers unwrought and partly wrought common metals as well as simple products made of them.
-Examples of common products found in this class include: Common metals and their alloys; metal building materials; transportable buildings of metal; materials of metal for railway tracks; non-electric cables and wires of common metal; ironmongery, small items of metal hardware; pipes and tubes of metal; safes; goods of common metal not included in other classes; ores.
+This class generally covers unwrought and partly wrought common metals as well as simple products made of them.
+Examples of common products found in this class include common metals and their alloys; metal building materials; transportable buildings of metal; materials of metal for railway tracks; non-electric cables and wires of common metal; ironmongery, small items of metal hardware; pipes and tubes of metal; safes; goods of common metal not included in other classes; ores.
+Soldering preparations are also included in this class.

 CLASS 7: MACHINERY